gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Before you begin the migration process, ensure that you have the following prerequisites:

 - [mise](https://mise.jdx.dev/) installed.
-- AWS Administrator (or similar) permissions in all AWS accounts managed by this repository.
+- AWS Administrator (or similar) permissions in all AWS accounts managed by your `infrastructure-live` repository.
 - A solid understanding of Infrastructure as Code (IAC) fundamentals, or support from Gruntwork.

 ## Step 1: Update the `bootstrap.yml` workflow